Valuation Pressures in Luxembourg’s Private Markets: Getting It Right in a Higher-Rate Environment

 Regulatory and Supervisory Pressure: What’s Coming in 2026

-Regulators are sharpening their focus on valuations.
+Regulators are sharpening their focus on private market valuations.
 ESMA has confirmed that valuation will remain a supervisory priority in 2026, with work under way on harmonised benchmarks, stronger stress testing and safeguards against conflicts of interest.
 In Luxembourg, the CSSF’s feedback on the 2025 Common Supervisory Action required IFMs to reassess frameworks, particularly governance, independence and control of assumptions.
 Spot checks and closer scrutiny of valuation committees are expected to follow, alongside a possible revision of Circular 18/698.

 The UK’s FCA has already highlighted weaknesses around valuation independence and procedures during stressed markets.
 For Luxembourg managers with UK investors, these developments provide a clear indication of regulatory direction that may influence EU practice.